kyleichan/academic-kickstart/content/post/apple_health/index.md

 ![Plot Full](plot_full.png)

-Each bar is a day.
+Each bar is one day's worth of HR readings.
 The height of each bar is the number of HR readings for that day.
 The colors represent the HR values in bpm.
-As you can from the legend on the right, blue is for HR readings around 50 bpm, green is for HR readings around 100 bpm, and yellow and red are for HR readings 150 bpm and above.
-You can see that the vast majority of my HR values are in the under 70 bpm range.
-These also include HR readings when I'm asleep, which are almost all well under 70 bpm.
-But you can also see a bit of yellow and even red.
-Those were times when I exercised.
+As you can see from the legend on the right, blue is for HR readings around 50 bpm, green is for HR readings around 100 bpm, and yellow and red are for HR readings around 150 bpm and above.
+You can see that the vast majority of my HR values are under 70 bpm.
+These also include HR readings when I'm sleeping, which are almost all well under 70 bpm.
+But you can also see a bit of yellow and even red, indicated times when I exercised.

 There's a sudden surge in the total number of HR readings in the high range from around July.
-That's because I go running but didn't start recording my runs with my Apple Watch until July.
+That's because I run regularly but didn't start recording my runs with my Apple Watch until July.
 There's also a surge in blue HR readings in September.
-That's when I began using the "yoga" exercise function on my Apple Watch not to record an actual yoga session but to force my Apple Watch to take more frequent HR readings.
+That's when I began using the "yoga" activity function on my Apple Watch not to record an actual yoga session but to force my Apple Watch to take more frequent HR readings.

 Let's zoom in on some of the data.
 Let's focus on only HR readings that are 150 bpm and above.
+We use `filter` in dplyr to only include HR values at or above our 150 bpm threshold:
 ```
 hr_spread <- hr %>%
   group_by(date, value) %>%